garandrew102/WynWeatherSiteChallenge/README.md

 ### CSS

 * Create a css stylesheet and link it in the head of your HTML document.
-* Make one of the three images in the `/images` folder the background of the body.
+* Make one of the three images in the `/images` folder the `background-image` of the body.
 Use a class to accomplish this, so that if the weather changes, we could change the image by changing the class attribute of the body element.
 * Center all text
 * Color all the text white
 * Make the temperature much larger than the rest of the text